cxz/livechat_client/README.md

 Connection
 ----------

-Basic Auth over HTTPS is currently the supported way to authenticate API requests.
+Basic Auth over HTTPS is used to authenticate API requests.

 ```ruby
 require "livechat"